pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

         pywbemcli -n myconn class enumerate CIM_Foo -n interop

     Options:
-      -d, --deep-inheritance        Include the complete subclass hierarchy of the requested classes in the result set.
+      --di, --deep-inheritance      Include the complete subclass hierarchy of the requested classes in the result set.
 Default:
                                     Do not include subclasses.
-      -l, --local-only              Do not include superclass properties and methods in the returned class(es).
+      --lo, --local-only            Do not include superclass properties and methods in the returned class(es).
 Default:
                                     Include superclass properties and methods.
       --nq, --no-qualifiers         Do not include qualifiers in the returned